 This tutorial is outdated.
 This was originally written is for Otter v2, which is not the current version of Otter.
-Stay tuned, an updated tutorial will be coming soon!
+Check out the tutorial for Otter 3.0.

 Otter helps you provision and configure your servers automatically, without ever needing to log-in to a command prompt.

 This tutorial is also available as a video:

 In this tutorial, you will learn how to define reusable sets of configuration called “roles”, and assign those roles to servers to scale your infrastructure.

 We’ll start with a completely clean installation of Otter, and we’ll begin by creating a role.

 Roles are reusable sets of configuration in Otter.